 In computing net asset value, portfolio securities of the Fund are valued at their current market values determined on the basis of market quotations.
-If market quotations are not readily available (as in the case of Institutional Private Funds), securities are valued at fair value as determined by the Board.
-As a general matter, fair value represents the amount that the Fund could reasonably expect to receive if the investment in the security were sold at the time of valuation to a third party or redeemed by the Institutional Private Fund, based on information reasonably available at the time the valuation is made and that the Board believes to be reliable.
-The Board has delegated the day-to-day responsibility for determining these fair values in accordance with the policies it has approved to its Fair Value Committee with the assistance of the Adviser, which each act under the Board's supervision.
+If market quotations are not readily available (as in the case of Institutional Private Funds), securities are valued at fair value as determined by the Adviser as the Board's valuation designee.
+As a general matter, fair value represents the amount that the Fund could reasonably expect to receive if the investment in the security were sold at the time of valuation to a third party or redeemed by the Institutional Private Fund, based on information reasonably available at the time the valuation is made and that the Adviser believes to be reliable.
+The Board has delegated the day-to-day responsibility for determining these fair values in accordance with the policies it has approved to the Adviser, which acts under the Board's supervision.

 Institutional Private Funds are difficult to value, particularly to the extent that their underlying investments are not publicly traded.
-The Adviser, acting under the Board's supervision via the Fair Value Committee and pursuant to policies implemented by the Board, determines the fair value of the investment based on the most recent value reported by the Institutional Private Fund, as well as any other relevant information available at the time the Fund values its investments.
-The Board and/or the Adviser consider such information, and may conclude in certain circumstances, that the information provided by the asset manager of an Institutional Private Fund or other Underlying Investment Vehicle does not represent the fair value of the Fund's investment.
+The Adviser, acting under the Board's supervision, determines the fair value of the investment based on the most recent value reported by the Institutional Private Fund, as well as any other relevant information available at the time the Fund values its investments.
+The Adviser considers such information, and may conclude in certain circumstances, that the information provided by the asset manager of an Institutional Private Fund or other Underlying Investment Vehicle does not represent the fair value of the Fund's investment.
 Although the procedures approved by the Board provide that the Adviser reviews the valuations provided by the Underlying Investment Vehicles' managers, neither the Adviser nor the Board is able to confirm independently the accuracy of valuation calculations provided by such Underlying Investment Vehicles' managers.

 There is no single standard for determining fair value of a security.
-Rather, the Adviser's and Fair Value Committee's fair value calculations involve significant professional judgment in the application of both observable and unobservable attributes, and as a result, the fair value determined for a security may differ materially from the value that could be realized upon the sale of the security.
-In determining the fair value of a security for which there are no readily available market quotations, the Adviser, acting under the Board's supervision through the Fair Value Committee and pursuant to policies implemented by the Board, may consider several factors: fundamental analytical data relating to the investment in the security, the nature and duration of any restriction on the disposition of the security, the cost of the security at the date of purchase, the liquidity of the market for the security, prices of similar securities and the recommendation of the Fund's portfolio managers.
+Rather, the Adviser's fair value calculations involve significant professional judgment in the application of both observable and unobservable attributes, and as a result, the fair value determined for a security may differ materially from the value that could be realized upon the sale of the security.
+In determining the fair value of a security for which there are no readily available market quotations, the Adviser, acting under the Board's supervision pursuant to policies implemented by the Board, may consider several factors: fundamental analytical data relating to the investment in the security, the nature and duration of any restriction on the disposition of the security, the cost of the security at the date of purchase, the liquidity of the market for the security, prices of similar securities and the recommendation of the Fund's portfolio managers.
 The Adviser may also consider periodic financial statements (audited and unaudited) or other information provided by the issuer to investors or prospective investors.
 As part of its due diligence of Institutional Private Fund investments, the Adviser attempts to obtain current information on an ongoing basis from market sources, asset managers and/or issuers to value all fair valued securities.
 However, it is anticipated that portfolio holdings and other value information of the Institutional Private Funds could be available on no more than a quarterly basis.
-Based on its review of all relevant information, the Adviser and the Fair Value Committee may conclude in certain circumstances that the information provided by the asset manager and/or issuer of an Institutional Private Fund does not represent the fair value of the investment in such a security.
-Institutional Private Funds, if any, that invest in publicly traded securities are more easily valued because the values of their underlying investments are based on market quotations.
+Based on its review of all relevant information, the Adviser may conclude in certain circumstances that the information provided by the asset manager and/or issuer of an Institutional Private Fund does not represent the fair value of the investment in such a security.
+Institutional Private Funds securities are more easily valued because the values of their underlying investments are based on market quotations.